-Vitamin D can be absorbed from the food we eat but must be ‘activated’ in our skin when it is exposed to sunlight.
+Vitamin D is produced when ultraviolet (UV) rays from sunlight strikes the skin and triggers vitamin D production.
+This vitamin D is still biologically inert and must undergo modification for activation.
+The first.
 Sidebar: Vitamin D is a family of vitamins that differ in small ways but, and this is important, are comparable in effect after processing by our bodies.
-Severe vitamin D deficiencies cause a condition called ‘rickets’, something hardly seen anymore thanks to supplementation.
-However, vitamin D inadequacy is very much ‘a thing’ and inadequacy may result in disease.
+Severe vitamin D deficiencies cause a condition called ‘rickets ‘ , something hardly seen anymore thanks to supplementation.
+However, vitamin D inadequacy is very much ‘a thing ‘ and inadequacy may result in disease.

 Am I at risk?

 Possibly.
 Older people and people with darker skins are less able to produce vitamin D from sunlight.
 People who spend their time indoors, too, are at risk because the ultraviolet radiation in sunlight required to produce vitamin D in skin is filtered out by glass.
 Also, a diet poor in vitamin D may put you at risk of vitamin D inadequacy.